 Effectively, users have a chance to win the weekly prize without the risk of losing any money.
 They are free to withdraw the sum they invested at any point in time.
 Two more advantages PoolTogether has over traditional lottery are 1) the code is open fully open-source and auditable so users can be assured that the prize distributions aren't rigged and 2) PoolTogether has contributed more than $300k DAI of its own money to the pool, which generates itnerest but is not eligible to win.

-These are just two examples of decentralized finance applications.
-There are others and many more applications joining every week developed by young developers.
+These are just a couple of examples of decentralized finance applications.
+There are others and many more applications joining every week developed by young developers from all over the world.
 The magic with decentralized finance is that it is global by definition and it can be used by anyone in the world with a smartphone - even by the 1.7B people without a bank account.
-They are powered by open-source code produced and auditable for anyone.
+They are powered by open-source code which is auditable for anyone.
 Compare this to the highly centralized, opaque and rent-seeking financial system that we live in and you’ll understand why this vision fascinates the crypto community.

 This might all have sounded incredibly complex but for the normal user all this is happening in the background.
 If you want to use MakerDAO or Compound to take up a loan in DAI or lend your crypto and earn interest on it, we recommend using wallets like Argent or Authereum.
 Alternatively, you can check out our wallet review page to see for yourself which wallet you like.